masagrator/ReverseNX-Tool/README.md

 This doc has been made for release: **1.1**

-ReverseNX-Tool is an additional tool to make managament of ReverseNX 0.32+ flags easier (titleid mode is not compatible with older releases).
+ReverseNX-Tool is an additional tool to make managament of ReverseNX 0.32+ flags easier (titleid mode is not compatible with older releases of ReverseNX).

 https://github.com/masagrator/ReverseNX